factorhouse/slipway/README.md

 #### :slipway.server/error-handler

 Provide a concrete `org.eclipse.jetty.server.handler.ErrorHandler` to manage Jetty-level errors (not to be confused with ring / application level errors which will be handled separately within your application.
-This error handler is triggered rarely for server-level 500's, etc.

-Slipway provides a convenience namespace for basic Jetty error-handling:
+Slipway provides a utility namespace for general-purpose ErrorHandler creation and error logging:

 1. [common-javax/src/slipway/error.clj](common-javax/src/slipway/error.clj#L14): Jetty 9 and 10.
 2. [common-jakarta/src/slipway/error.clj](common-jakarta/src/slipway/error.clj#L14): Jetty 11.